GRAPHIC-Investor questions for the Fed: rebound, inflation and yields

 By Karen Brettell and Kate Duguid

-March 15 (Reuters) - A surge in bond yields, fears about rising inflation and a jump-forward in interest rate expectations will be top of mind for investors at this week's Federal Reserve policy meeting.
+March 15 (Reuters) - A surge in bond yields, fears about rising inflation and a jump-forward in interest rate expectations makes next week's Federal Reserve policy meeting a key one for investors.

-Investors will be looking for signs of whether the U.S. central bank's outlook for the economy has changed due to the ongoing COVID-19 vaccination program and other developments.
+Investors will be looking for signs in particular of whether the U.S. central bank's outlook for the economy has changed due to the ongoing COVID-19 vaccination program and other developments.

 Here are some questions investors may have: